Slava-Nik/Vue.js-Course-task/README.md

 ## Stock Trader Application

-The task was to create a SPA(single page application) app  with Vue.js, using:
+The task was to create a SPA(single page application) with Vue.js, using:

 1) single file components
 2) vue-router